-Best Fitness Watches for Women in 2018
+Best Fitness Watches and Trackers for Women in 2018

 In evaluating women’s fitness watches, we looked for watches that worked for a variety of activities and for different budgets.